Amenokori/kana-quiz/README.md

   - Learning combination sounds (like `きゃ` and `しょ`)
   - Reading real words written in Hiragana, Katakana, or a mix of both.

-- **🎯 Challenging questions**: The wrong answers aren't random.
-They are picked to look like the right answer, so you have to pay close attention to the details.
+- **🎯 Challenging questions**: The wrong answers are picked to look like the right answer, so you have to pay close attention to the details.

 - **📈 Step-by-step learning**: Questions are grouped by difficulty: `Beginner`, `Intermediate`, and `Advanced`.
 This lets you learn the basics first before moving on to harder kana.